 Choosing the Best Herb for Your Climate

 Herbs include a wide range of plants and leaves.
-Determining the best options for your garden comes down to your home needs, and more important, your climate.
+Determining the best options for your garden comes down to your home needs and, more importantly, your climate.

 For instance, sweet woodruff and mint are shade-loving herbs that thrive in moist woodland settings.

-On the other hand, oregano and lavender are Mediterranean herbs that thrive under the sun, lean soil and warm temperature.
+On the other hand, oregano and lavender are Mediterranean herbs that thrive under the sun, lean soil, and warm temperatures.
 Annual herbs like chervil, coriander, basil, and dill grow best in full sunshine.

 When planning your herb garden, choose the best herbs depending on your climate.
 By choosing optimal conditions for growing herbs, you are guaranteed that your herb garden will thrive.